ibm-cloud-docs/account/tagging_resources.md

 1. Go to **Manage** > **Account** in the {{site.data.keyword.cloud}} console, and select **Tags**.
 2. Click **Access management tags**.
-3. Type your wanted tag names that are separated with commas and click **Create Tags**.
-The newly created tags appear in the list.
-These tags are now ready to be attached to resources and to be written into access policies.
+3. Type the names of your tags, and click **Create Tags**.
+These tags are now ready to be attached to resources and to be written to access policies.

+### Creating access management tags by using the CLI
+{: #create-access-cli}

+1. Log in to {{site.data.keyword.cloud}} CLI.
+If you have multiple accounts, you are prompted to select which account to use.
+If you do not specify a region with the `-r` flag, you must also select a region.
+    ```
+    ibmcloud login
+    ```
+    {: codeblock}

+    If your credentials are rejected, you might be using a federated ID.
+To log in with a federated ID, use the `--sso` flag.
+See [Logging in with a federated ID](/docs/account?topic=account-federated_id) for more details.
+    {: tip}

+    If it's your first time using the {{site.data.keyword.cloud_notm}} CLI, check out the [getting started tutorial](/docs/cli?topic=cli-getting-started).

+2. Enter the `ibmcloud resource tag-create` command to create an access management tag in your account.
+This example creates a tag that is called `project:myproject`:
+    ```
+    ibmcloud resource tag-create --tag-names project:myproject
+    ```
+    {: codeblock}

+For more information, see the [`ibmcloud resource` command reference](/docs/cli?topic=cli-ibmcloud_commands_resource).

 ### Creating access management tags by using the API